EnlightFragments/enlightfragments.github.io/_posts/2022-07-10-artificial-intelligence.markdown

 That's true, but we should speak their language.
 Formal language of routine, converted to format of processor.
 Learning, however, is not a routine.
 It does not conform to formal rules.
 That's why machine will never be able to learn.
-All we can get is deterministic approximation of learning at best.
+Deterministic approximation of learning is all we can get here.